ddf-project/ddf-flink/README.md

 This is to avoid the error in publishing docs through SBT.

 DDF can be installed by,

 ```
 $ bin/run-once.sh
+//using maven
+$ mvn package install -DskipTests
+//or using sbt
 $ sbt publishLocal
 ```

 Installing `ddf-with-flink` can be done by